engeir/presentations/2023/egu23/README.md

 # European Geosciences Union General Assembly 2023

-_View abstract on the EGU website:
+_View the abstract on the EGU website:
 [EGU23-3331](https://meetingorganizer.copernicus.org/EGU23/EGU23-3331.html)._

 We investigate how the global mean temperature responds to single volcanic events of